Squalr/Squally/README.md

 ![Squally resource beta](https://i.imgur.com/012eDxg.png)
 ![Squally resource folder](https://i.imgur.com/5PaDZiG.png)

-For those that contribute significantly to the project, we can add you to the private repository.
+For those that contribute significantly to the project, we can give you access to the private `Resources/Private` Github repository.
 We're doing this sparringly because there are limted seats on Github.